-4. Students who plan to enter Civil, Mining, Metallurgical or Geological Engineering at the Nova Scotia Technical College must substitute Geology 201 for the second year elective.
+- 4. Students who plan to enter Civil, Mining, Metallurgical or Geological Engineering at the Nova Scotia Technical College must substitute Geology 201 for the second year elective. - 5.
+Engineering 102 (Surveying) is required only of students proceeding to the Nova Scotia Technical College in Civil, Mining or Geological Engineering. - 6.
+The selection of courses from the Humanities, where not specifically designated, is subject to the approval of the registration advisor.